-Kareem Dennis (born 23 May 1986), better known by his stage name Lowkey, is a British rapper, musician and political activist of English and Iraqi descent He first became known through a series of mixtapes he released before he was 18, before taking a hiatus from the music business.
-He would return in 2008 with wider music coverage, featured on BBC Radio and appearing at various festivals and concerts including the Electric Proms, Glastonbury, T In The Park and Oxegen in the build up to his first solo album Dear Listener, as well as collaborating with other famous English musicians to form a supergroup.
+Kareem Dennis (born 23 May 1986), better known by his stage name Lowkey, is an English rapper of Iraqi descent, musician and political activist of English and Iraqi descent He first became known through a series of mixtapes he released before he was 18, before taking a hiatus from the music business.
+He would return in 2008 with wider music coverage, featured on BBC Radio and appearing at various festivals and concerts including the Electric Proms, Glastonbury, T In The Park and Oxegen in the buildup to his first solo album Dear Listener, as well as collaborating with other famous English musicians to form a supergroup.
 Though his mainstream support gradually declined due to his outspoken political views, his career continued to go from strength to strength as a solo independent artist, touring in countries all over the world including Lebanon, Australia, Greece, Venezuela, the United States, the West Bank in Palestine, Italy and many more.
 He released his second solo album Soundtrack to the Struggle (2011) independently on 16 October 2011.

 This entry is from Wikipedia, the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under an Attribution-ShareAlike Creative Commons License.
 If you find the biography content factually incorrect, defamatory or highly offensive you can edit this article at Wikipedia.
 Find out more about our use of this data.